Lake Onalaska: History

 Thomas G. Rowe (New York) and John C. Laird (Pennsylvania) platted the village of Onalaska, together, in 1851.
-Rowe chose the name from a poem by Thomas Campbell called "The Pleasures of Hope" published in 1799.
-The line "The wolf's long howl from Oonalaska's shore," inspired his choice.

 The village, located in a heavy river-access area, became important in the lumber industry.
+According to local legend, the name of Onalaska comes from the 1799 poem The Pleasures of Hope, by the Scottish poet Thomas Campbell, which makes one mention of "Oonalaska's shore" in a passage about the remote reaches of a sailor's explorations.
+"Oonalaska" was an alternative spelling for Unalaska Island in Russian Alaska, one of the principal Aleutian Islands.
+Early settler Harvey Hubbard recounted that the poem was one of Thomas Rowe's favorites, leading him to choose the name.
+However, local historian George Tabbert argued that the name was more likely inspired by the story of a Lenape woman named Onalaska who died around 1780 in what is now Richland County, Ohio.
+By the 1840s, the woman's name was used in a variety of places, including a New York ferryboat that Rowe would likely have been familiar with.

 In the 1930s, as a series of Lock and Dam systems were being implemented throughout the Upper Mississippi area, Lock and Dam No. 7 was built to dam the Black River, creating the reservoir Lake Onalaska.

 The name for Lake Onalaska is derived from the name of the village (now city) of Onalaska and the rural town of Onalaska, both of which border the shores of the lake.
 Lake Roosevelt and Lake Leisure were, at one time, both considered possible names for what is now known as Lake Onalaska.